mattlag/ttx-wasm/README-new.md

 TTX-WASM brings the complete FontTools TTX functionality to the browser and Node.js using Pyodide - no C++ reimplementation required!
-Get instant access to all FontTools featurettx-wasm/ ├── dist/ │ ├── ttx-wasm.esm.js # ES Module bundle │ ├── ttx-wasm.cjs.js # CommonJS bundle
-│ └── ttx-wasm.umd.js # UMD bundle ├── demo/ │ ├── index.html # Interactive
-browser demo │ └── README.md # Demo usage guide └── src/ng glyph processing,
-OpenType layout, instruction disassembly, and more.
+Get instant access to all FontTools features including glyph processing, OpenType layout, instruction disassembly, and more.

 ## 🎯 Key Benefits